awendland/reddit-wallpaper/README.md

     cp reddit-wallpaper /usr/local/bin

-Now you can run `./reddit-wallpaper` whenever you would like to update the batch of images, or you can [automate it](#automate-it)
+Now you can run `./reddit-wallpaper` whenever you would like to update the batch of images, or you can [automate it](#automate-it).

 Configure It
 ------------